Skip to main content

 Step 1: Is It One Zone or the Entire System?

-• No zones work: Water supply, master valve, or controller
+• No zones work: Water off, power off, or broken common wire

 • One zone dead: That zone's valve, solenoid, or field wire